havelessbemore/circle-ds/docs/interfaces/Stack.md

 # Interface: Stack\<V\>

-Represents a generic collection of key-value pairs with various utility methods to manipulate and interact with the collection.
-This interface abstracts common functionality found in data structures like deques, lists, maps, queues, etc.
+Represents a stack collection of elements.
+A stack allows elements to be added and removed from the end of the collection only, following the LIFO (Last In, First Out) principle.
+This interface extends the `Collection` interface and specifies additional stack-specific operations.

+Stacks are commonly used in scenarios where you need to temporarily store and retrieve elements in a reverse order of their addition, such as in undo mechanisms, parsing algorithms, and temporary buffers.

 ## Type parameters